-We are a medical device company focused on the design, development and commercialization of a non-invasive, point-of-care (in the doctor's office) instrument to assist in the early diagnosis of melanoma.
+We are a medical device company focused on the design, development and commercialization of a non-invasive, point-of-care (i.e. in the doctor's office) instrument to aid in the detection of early melanoma.
 Our flagship product, MelaFind®, features a hand-held imaging device that emits light of multiple wavelengths to capture images of suspicious pigmented skin lesions and extract data.
-The data are then analyzed utilizing image processing classification algorithms, 'trained' on our proprietary database of melanomas and benign lesions, to provide information to assist in the management of the patient, including information useful in the decision of whether to biopsy the lesion.
+The data are then analyzed utilizing image processing classification algorithms, 'trained' on our proprietary database of melanomas and benign lesions, to provide information to assist in the management of the patient's disease, including information useful in the decision of whether to biopsy the lesion.